bossman48/GLADIGATOR/trained-models/README.md

 :warning:

 ***python*** keyword is used to call ***python3*** in some machines.
 If your machine is like that, you can change ***python3*** keyword with ***python*** keyword.

+:warning:

+Your config.py file must be inside of the  ./source-folder.

+:warning:

+Inside of the config.py file is mention in below

+	config = {
+		"email":"example@example.com",
+		"password":"example",
+		"apikey":"example-apikey"
+	}